johannstark/TermIO/README.md

 -   Temperature and humidity measurement.
 -   It computes the Apparent temperature (feels like).
 -   Display of the temperature and humidity on 4 digit seven segment display.
--   It uses the NANI WiFi module on the Arduino Nano 33 IoT to connect to the internet and send the data to a server/hub/etc.
+-   It uses the NANI WiFi module on the Nano to connect to the internet and send the data to a server/hub/etc.[WIP]

 ## Hardware